QuadSpinner/Gaea-Docs/Reference/Nodes/Primitive--Mountain.md

 title: Mountain
 ---

-nThe Mountain is one of the most versatile primitives in Gaea.
+The Mountain is one of the most versatile primitives in Gaea.
 It uses a modulated Voronoi pattern and distortions to create realistic mountain shape, ready for further modification and erosion.

 | Setting    | Values      | Description                                               |
 | :--------- | :---------- | :-------------------------------------------------------- |